 - As a result, you will get the following result.

-6. Apply Excel MOD Function to Calculate Total Hours
+6. Applying Excel MOD Function to Calculate Total Hours

 Similar to Method 4, we can use the MOD function to calculate the total hours if the time difference is negative.
 So, let’s apply the function to our dataset.